HasanProgrammer/Domic-CoreService/README.md

 }
 ```

-- Within this Attribute, there is a property called **Isolation Level** that represents the isolation level of the `Persist` operation .
-By modifying this Isolation Level, you can adjust the level of `Pessimistic Locking`
+- Within this Attribute, there is a property called `Isolation Level` that represents the isolation level of the `Persist` operation .
+By modifying this Isolation Level, you can adjust the level of `Pessimistic Locking` in database level
 ```csharp
 public class CreateUserCommandHandler : ICommandHandler<CreateUserCommand, string>
 {